pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-Next, we're going to review the service layer.
+In the next section, we're going to review the service layer.

 # Service layer